 - Chief of Surgical Services at the Dana-Farber Cancer Institute

-- Professor of surgery at Harvard Medical School
+- Professor of Surgery at Harvard Medical School

-Dr. David Sugarbaker received much of his initial training at Wheaton College and the Cornell University Medical College.
+Dr. David Sugarbaker received much of his initial training at Wheaton College and Cornell University Medical College.
 He graduated in 1979.
 After graduation, he participated in several surgical residency programs.
 He trained at Brigham and Women’s Hospital in Boston and Toronto General Hospital.

 Dr. Sugarbaker’s Treatment Approach